+• It is the responsibility of all staff to ensure that the school rules are respected, and that classes behave in a responsible manner during lesson time, and throughout the school.

+• All teaching staff must model positive behaviours and relationships and actively teach what this looks like to children through daily interaction and explicitly through the PSHE curriculum.

-- It is the responsibility of all staff to ensure that the school rules are respected, and that classes behave in a responsible manner during lesson time, and throughout the school. - The staff in our school have high expectations of the children, in and out of class, with regard to behaviour, and ensure that all children maintain these standards. - Staff treat each child fairly, and promote the school's codes consistently.
-Class teachers treat all children in their classes with respect and understanding. - The class teacher reports to parents about the progress of each child in their class, at Parents' Evening.
-The class teacher / Key Stage Leader / Headteacher may also contact a parent if there are concerns about the behaviour or welfare of a child. - In the first instance, the class teacher deals with incidents as appropriate and reports the incident on CPOMs (electronic recording system).
-However, if misbehaviour continues, the class teacher may seek help and advice from the Key Stage Leader, SENCO, Deputy Head or the Headteacher. - The school does not tolerate bullying of any kind.
+• The staff in our school have high expectations of the children, in and out of class, with regard to behaviour, and ensure that all children maintain these standards.

+• Staff treat each child fairly, and promote the school's codes consistently.
+Class teachers treat all children in their classes with respect and understanding.

+• The class teacher reports to parents about the progress of each child in their class, at Parents' Evening.
+The class teacher / Key Stage Leader / Headteacher may also contact a parent if there are concerns about the behaviour or welfare of a child.

+• In the first instance, the class teacher deals with incidents as appropriate and reports the incident on CPOMs (electronic recording system).
+However, if misbehaviour continues, the class teacher may seek help and advice from the Key Stage Leader, SENCO, Deputy Head or the Headteacher.

+• The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-We do everything in our power to ensure that all children attend school free from fear. (see policy on Anti-Bullying) - As a school, we identify different types of bullying such as homophobia and we actively challenge all homophobic incidents.
+We do everything in our power to ensure that all children attend school free from fear.
+(See policy on Anti-Bullying)

+• As a school, we identify different types of bullying such as homophobia and we actively challenge all homophobic incidents.

-- All members of staff are aware of the regulations regarding the use of force by teachers, as set out in Dfes Circular 10/98, relating to section 550A of the Education Act 1996: The Use of Force to Control or Restrain pupils.
+• All members of staff are aware of the regulations regarding the use of force by teachers, as set out in Dfes Circular 10/98, relating to section 550A of the Education Act 1996: The Use of Force to Control or Restrain pupils.
 Staff only intervene physically to restrain children to prevent injury to a child or adult, or if a child is in danger of hurting him/herself or putting themselves in a dangerous situation.
-The actions that we take are in line with government guidelines on the restraint of children. - The school liaises with external agencies, as necessary, to support and guide the progress of each child.
-The class teacher and Headteacher, may, for example, discuss the needs of a child with the education welfare officer or the appropriate support service. - All behavioural issues should be recorded on CPOMs.
+The actions that we take are in line with government guidelines on the restraint of children.
+Team Teach techniques are used by trained members of staff.

+• The school liaises with external agencies, as necessary, to support and guide the progress of each child.
+The class teacher and Headteacher, may, for example, discuss the needs of a child with an Educational Psychologist or the appropriate support service.

+• All behavioural issues should be recorded on CPOMs.